-- Working together with understanding and good communication will help minimise the impact of medicines shortages for patients, pharmacies and GP practices. - Medicines supply issues are a growing national problem and affect all sectors of the ICS (Integrated Care System) and lead to frustration and concern for patients. - Shortages are caused by factors such as manufacturing problems and global market share. - Pharmacies are spending a lot of time sourcing medicines, sometimes by having to contact multiple wholesalers.
+- Working together with understanding and good communication will help minimise the impact of medicines shortages for patients, pharmacies and GP practices. - Medicines supply issues are a growing national problem and affect all sectors of the ICS (Integrated Care System) and lead to frustration and concern for patients. - Shortages are caused by factors such as manufacturing problems and global market share.
+More information in House of Commons research briefing (May24) and the Nuffield trust report (Apr24). - Pharmacies are spending a lot of time sourcing medicines, sometimes by having to contact multiple wholesalers.
 Not always easy as the stock situation changes rapidly, sometimes within hours. - GP practices spend a lot of time having to change prescriptions, often without knowing what alternatives are available. - Prescribing budgets are under pressure as prices of medicines increase.